McTavishLab/physcraper/docs/mds/Tutorial.md

 Download it to your laptop.
 Extract the files.
-Take a look at the human readable version (output/main.csv).
+Take a look at the human readable version at `output/main.csv`.
 You will see that this file also links to NCBI and GBIF identifiers for your taxa!

-main.json contains the the same data in a more computer readable format.
+`output/main.json` contains the same data in a more computer readable format.

-By passing in the the main.json file, physcraper can link your sequences to their correct taxonomic context.
+By passing in the `main.json` file, Physcraper can link your sequences to their correct taxonomic context.

 ### Run the auto-update on your tree

 Example run on local files using test data:

     physcraper_run.py -tf tests/data/tiny_test_example/test.tre -tfs newick -a tests/data/tiny_test_example/test.fas --taxon_info tests/data/tiny_test_example/main.json -as fasta -o owndata